sharkdp/hyperfine/README.md

 * Warmup runs can be executed before the actual benchmark.
 * Cache-clearing commands can be set up before each timing run.
 * Statistical outlier detection.
-* Export results to various formats (CSV, JSON, Markdown).
+* Export results to various formats: CSV, JSON, Markdown.
+* Parameterized benchmarks.
 * Cross-platform

 ## Usage